 Riding Medellín’s aboveground metro on an uncharacteristically gray morning in July, all passengers fixed their eyes in the same direction.
 At the far end of the car, oblivious to the stares, a girl in an airy white dress held her mother’s hand.
 On the girl’s back, a huge disc of flowers swayed with the motion of the train.
 The disc looked like the plumage of some rare bird.
 Arranged in concentric circles, ‘Staccato’ carnations, purple Peruvian lilies, and bright goldenrod transformed the flat light through the train’s windows into perfect color.
 Upon pulling into the next station—named, appropriately, Floresta—the mother and daughter made their way to the door.
 Had the little girl turned at that moment, she would have seen a train car full of smiles.

 Antioquia, the department in northwest Colombia that counts Medellín as its capital, is one of the largest cut-flower-producing regions in the world.
 With ample sun, year-round spring temperatures, and regular rain, the climate in this mountain region is ideally suited for an incredible variety of blooms.
 Seventy percent of cut flowers imported to the U.S. come from Colombia’s prolific flower industry.

 Every year in late July and early August, the streets and parks of Medellín erupt in a 10-day celebration of flowers.
-With events like a city-crossing convoy of festively decorated chiva buses, a procession of close to 7,000 horses, and a children’s parade of silleteritos— small versions of the large, flower-studded discs donned by adults in the festival’s culminating parade—the Feria de las Flores is also a showcase of Medellín, a city of resilience, hospitality, and charm.
+With events like a city-crossing convoy of festively decorated chiva buses, a procession of close to 7,000 horses, and a children’s parade, the Feria de las Flores is also a showcase of Medellín, a city of resilience, hospitality, and charm.